 Hazel Belvo is a professor emerita at Minneapolis College of Art and Design and a mentor at the Grand Marais Art Colony.
 Her series of paintings, Resurrection: A Feminist Perspective, was shown at the 2017 Women’s Congress for Future Generations.

 Patricia Briggs is Director of Galleries, Curator of Collections and Exhibitions at the Weeks Gallery at Jamestown Community College, New York.
 She is an art historian, curator and critic whose writing appears in Artforum International, Women’s Art Journal, and other print and online journals.

-Gabrielle Civil has premiered almost 50 original performance art works around the world and was lead organizer for the historic “Call Response: Black Women & Performance" symposium.
-She is the author of Swallow the Fish, a memoir in performance art (2017).
+Gabrielle Civil has premiered 50 original performance art works around the world and was lead organizer for the historic “Call & Response: Black Women & Performance" symposium.
+She is the author of the performance memoirs Swallow the Fish (2017) and Experiments in Joy (2019).
 The aim of her work is to open up space.